The Colombian government has selected Vitalpass, co-created by Auna Ideas and built on the Algorithm and Blockchain, as the official digital vaccination passport for the country. | ExBulletin

 –Vitalpass records and certifies the immunization status of Colombian citizens and connects to other immunization passports around the world.

-Colombia, Bogotá, September 10, 2021 / PRNewswire / -Vitalpass, a COVID-19 digital vaccine passport jointly created by the Auna Ideas Foundation and Koibanx and developed using the Algorithm blockchain, has been released by the Colombian government.
+Bogotá, Colombia, September 11, 2021 / PRNewswire / -Vitalpass, a COVID-19 digital vaccine passport jointly created by the Auna Ideas Foundation and Koibanx and developed using the Algorithm blockchain, was created by the Colombian government.
 Selected as the official certificate of immunity. ..
 Colombia is the first country in Latin America to adopt this technology and is among the other countries already doing this, such as Singapore, Japan, South Korea and New York City.

 This initiative is made possible thanks to Auna’s efforts in vaccination in Colombia and Peru and through partnerships with local governments and national governments.
 Vitalpass, a milestone in Colombia and Latin America, was co-designed by Auna Ideas’ Innovation and HealthTech division as part of an effort to provide a comprehensive health solution.
 This digital vaccination passport is free and cannot be tampered with.
 This is to create persistent, immutable records in the Algorithm and Blockchain, a public distributed network built specifically for global applications that can be scaled to mass adoption.